DataDog/integrations-extras/octoprint/README.md

 ### Configuration

+1. From the OctoPrint web interface, create an API key for use with Datadog.
+This can be found within Settings --> Application Keys.

-1. Edit the `octoprint.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting OctoPrint performance data.
+2. Edit the `octoprint.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
+Paste the OctoPrint API key as the value for `octo_api_key`.
 See the [sample octoprint.d/conf.yaml][5] for all available configuration options.

-2. [Restart the Agent][6].
+3. [Restart the Agent][6].

 ### Validation